decision-labs/gcm/README.md

 * `1.9.3`
 * `2.0.0`
-* `2.1.0`
+* `2.1.2`

 ##Usage

-For your server to send a message to one or more devices, you must first initialize a new `GCM` class with your api key, and then call the `send_notification` method on this and give it 1 or more (up to 1000) registration IDs as an array of strings.
+For your server to send a message to one or more devices, you must first initialise a new `GCM` class with your [api key](https://developer.android.com/google/gcm/gs.html#access-key), and then call the `send` method on this and give it 1 or more (up to 1000) registration IDs as an array of strings.
 You can also optionally send further [HTTP message parameters](http://developer.android.com/google/gcm/server.html#params) like `data` or `time_to_live` etc. as a hash via the second optional argument to `send_notification`.

 Example sending notifications: